SimpliRF/gnuradio_llm/README.md

 provides a pipeline for quickly adding examples and re-tune the model using LoRa (Low-Rank Adaption of LLMs).

+**NOTE**: This project is not affiliated with or sponsored by any of the official GNU Radio organizations.

 ## Dependencies

 * Python [>=3.12]